philiptran218/Dungeon_Mania_Specification/README.md

 After Milestones 2 and 3 are submitted, we will run a series of autotests against your server.
 The calculation of the automark will be according to the following formula:

 `Automark = ((2 * i * c) / (i + c)) * 90 + i * 10`

-(Mark equals t multiplied by i multiplied by the maximum of c + 1 and 100 to the power of three).
-This formula produces a value between 0 and 1.

 Where: